 "No, no!"
 Jerad quickly assured him.
 "That was done before Poppy even got it!
-We only made sure the engines and primary systems were operational enough to sell it!"
+We only made sure the engines and primary systems were operational so he could sell it!"

 "Hello, Mr. Porter," Merlin said as he walked up.
-"What can I do for you?"
+"What can I do for you guys?"

 "Captain," Ivy interrupted, "this guy's brother just went off into the engine room."